open5e/open5e/source/monsters/tome-of-beasts/D/dragons/sea/ancient-sea-dragon.rst

 area must make a DC 23 Dexterity saving throw.
-On a failure, the target takes 44 (8d10) bludgeoning damage and 44 (8d10) cold damage, and is pushed 30 feet away from the dragon and knocked prone.
+On a failure, the target takes 44 (8d10) bludgeoning damage and 44 (8d10) cold damage, and is pushed 30 feet away from the dragon and knocked :ref:`srd:prone`.
 On a successful save the creature takes half as much damage and isn’t pushed or knocked prone.

 Legendary Actions